 5. Dissemination and Feedback

 BSRI has experience conducting needs assessments for organizations and specific communities.
 We use multiple sources of data including both quantitative sources (archival data, survey data, county/local statistics) and qualitative data sources (key informant interviews, focus groups, case/record reviews).
 BSRI has expertise in focus group research, and can quickly plan, moderate, analyze, and interpret findings.
-Qualitative and mixed methods research can be done at all phases of the evaluation plan, and are helpful in learning about a population’s reaction to certain services and programs.
+Qualitative and mixed methods research can be done at all phases of the evaluation plan, and are helpful in learning about a population’s perspective to certain services and programs.
 Finally, survey administration and personal interviewing can also be used to determine needs or gaps in service, and to ensure all projects at hand are understood on a personal level.
 BSRI has the capability to administer surveys in person, on computers, and via web-based applications.
 Data administered electronically is easily transferred into statistical databases for storage and analysis.

 Process and Outcome Evaluation

 BSRI is trained and certified in the NIATx Quality Improvement Process which uses rapid cycle change techniques.
 NIATx, designed and supported through a collaborative sponsored by the University of Wisconsin School of Engineering, is a model of process improvement specifically for behavioral health care settings to improve access and retention in treatment.
+BSRI is also trained and certified in Lean Six Sigma techniques for organizational change.

 Outcomes are often what funders and key stakeholders are most interested in when it comes to program performance.
 BSRI can help your agency specify program outcomes, link data to outcomes, and examine how those results measure up relative to other programs doing similar work.
 BSRI is always interested in working with agencies to gauge community-level impacts on population health.